-Starting on Sunday 30 September, we have begun to celebrate the 90th anniversary of the opening of this church.
-Throughout this anniversary year, I invite you to reflect and celebrate what it means to be a member or friend of Holy Name today.
+Starting on Sunday 30 September 2018, we began to celebrate the 90th anniversary of the opening of this church.
+Throughout this anniversary year, we have the opportunity to reflect and celebrate what it means to be a member or friend of Holy Name today.

-The Parish Council and I hope that as a result of the celebrations our community and its identity will continue to grow and become even better known as a place where all – young or old, married, single or divorced, and whatever their sexuality – are welcomed and cherished.
+The Parish Council and I hope that our various celebrations will increase our appreciation of the church itself and help our community to continue to grow as a place where all – young or old, married, single or divorced, and whatever their sexuality – are welcomed and cherished.
 In this spirit we hope that as many people as possible will join together to hold a variety of celebrations and events throughout the year for people of all ages, means and preferences. ~ Fr Campion

 The first of our celebrations took place on 23 June 2018 on HMS Calliope on the River Tyne.
 Guests began the evening with leisurely drinks on deck and in the Officer’s Mess while taking in the best views of the river.
 That very evening they had the unique and privileged view of the spectacular water feature erected on the Tyne – as part of the Great Exhibition of the North – that was paying homage to one of the North East’s most famous landmarks, the Angel of the North.
 Later, after enjoying sumptuous food prepared by the Navy’s chefs, they were able to dance the night away to a ‘live’ band.

 Thanks to a generous sponsor (who wishes to remain anonymous) the cost of this unique celebration on the Tyne was about half what it normally would cost for such an event.

 Members and friends of Holy Name are now invited to begin thinking of creative ways to celebrate the 90th within their own sphere of interest or activity in the parish.
 What does it mean to you to be a member or friend of this parish?
 And how would you like this to be celebrated and, perhaps, become better known for others to benefit?